Physical Therapy in Marietta for Mid Back

 A special type of structure in the spine called an intervertebral disc is also made of connective tissue.
 The fibers of the disc are formed by special cells, called collagen cells.
 The fibers may be lined up like strands of nylon rope or crisscrossed like a net.

-An intervertebral disc is made of two parts.
+An intervertebral disc is made of .
 The center, called the nucleus, is spongy.
 It provides most of the shock absorption in the spine.
 The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.

 Discs in the thoracic spine are much thinner than in the cervical and lumbar spine.
 As a result, there is generally less movement between the vertebrae of the thoracic spine.

-A good way to understand the anatomy of the thoracic spine is by looking at a spinal segment.
+A good way to understand the anatomy of the thoracic spine is by looking at a .

 Each spinal segment includes two vertebrae separated by an intervertebral disc, the nerves that leave the spinal column at each vertebra, and the small facet joints that link each level of the spinal column.